My shopping cart

 Your cart is currently empty.Continue Shopping

 A beautifully-striped lawn mowed tight like a golf course fairway.
-This describes the dream of most lawn care fanatics.
-I’m going to outline the process I followed to create the lawn you see above.
-It’s taken a little over 2 years of blood, sweat, and fertilizer to get my lawn to this point.
-Although it looks pretty good, I’m always looking for ways to improve my golf course lawn.
+This describes the dream of most lawn care fanatics that want their home lawn to look like a golf course.
+We're going to outline the process you can follow to create the lawn you see above.

-My lawn started out as Tifway 419.
+The lawn started out as Tifway 419.
 It’s the cultivar most-commonly installed by contractors in my area.
-Over the past 2 years, I’ve overseeded the lawn with Arden 15 Bermuda to get a darker color while reducing water and fertilization requirements.
+Over the past few years, we've overseeded the lawn with Arden 15 Bermuda to get a darker color while reducing water and fertilization requirements.
 In the photo above, the lawn at is mowed at .75″.

 Topdressing is the process of applying a layer of sand to the turf to smooth out the uneven surface.
 There are several types of top dressing.
 It can range from primarily organic material to pure playground sand.
-A 50-50 mix of river sand and organic material was used on my lawn.
-This has the advantage of leveling the turf while also adding nutrients.
+A 70/30 blend of river sand and organic material was used on this lawn.
+This has the advantage of leveling the turf while also adding organic material to the soil.